TRaSH-Guides/Guides/docs/index.md

 ## Buy me a coffee

-??? abstract "CLICK HERE FOR OTHER OPTIONS HOW TO BUY ME A COFFEE"
+??? abstract "CLICK HERE FOR THE OPTIONS HOW TO BUY ME A COFFEE"

     Buy me a coffee (paypal with subscription option and donator status on discord):